 - The much loved plastic cutting boards are being regulated to the craft area.

 - We need to continue the practice of limiting cross-contamination by using different cutting boards when prepping meat.
 I don’t have a sole “meat prepping” cutting board but all long as I keep them properly cleaned than that isn’t an issue.

-- Wood cutting boards are definitely the way to go.
+- Wood cutting boards are definitely the way to go (and if you don’t have them, then you’ll be pleased to know that you can find cutting boards for sale here).
 This is what sold me on it… “we found that disease bacteria such as these were not recoverable from wooden surfaces in a short time after they were applied, unless very large numbers were used….New plastic surfaces allowed the bacteria to persist, but were easily cleaned and disinfected.
 However, wooden boards that had been used and had many knife cuts acted almost the same as new wood, whereas plastic surfaces that were knife-scarred were impossible to clean and disinfect manually, especially when food residues such as chicken fat were present.
 Scanning electron micrographs revealed highly significant damage to plastic surfaces from knife cuts”

-If part of your has doubts because we sell wooden cutting boards…Here are the articles and research for you to explore for yourself:
+If part of you has doubts because we sell wooden cutting boards…Here are the articles and research for you to explore for yourself: